-I’ve written before about defunding the police as a way to address the mismatch of\ police approach and mental health.
-The picture above from a “wellness check” is a good illustration of just how significant that mismatch is.
+I’ve written before about defunding the police as a way to address the mismatch of the standard police approach and appropriate mental health crisis response.
+The picture below from a “wellness check” is a good illustration of just how significant that mismatch is.

 In June of this year, information became public about an incident that occurred on January 20, 2020.
 Mona Wang, a nursing student, had filed a lawsuit against the police force (the RCMP) for the way she was treated during a “wellness check.”
 This occurred in Kelowna, in British Columbia, Canada, which happens to be the city where my family lives.

 The “wellness check”

 The night of the incident, Mona was experiencing mental distress, and her boyfriend had called the police out of concern.
 Cst.
 Lacy Browning attended to do a “wellness check.”

 A CBC article reports that, according to the papers filed in the lawsuit, Mona was on her bathroom floor when the officer arrived.
 When she was unable to respond to the officer’s commands to stand up, “Browning proceeded to assault the plaintiff by stepping on the plaintiff’s arm… Browning kicked the plaintiff in the stomach while the plaintiff was lying on the bathroom floor semi-conscious.”

 CCTV footage from the building’s common areas shows Mona in handcuffs and without a shirt, being dragged along the floor by her arms by the police officer.
 Video also shows her face-down on the floor in the lobby.
 At one point, the officer’s foot is shown on her head.
 Fellow residents can be seen passing through the lobby gawking at what was going on.